Byzantine coins (AD 491-1453): An Introduction for Beginners

 Some collectors concentrate on gold coins which are often in high grade and cost hundreds or thousands of dollars.
 Most auctions of major firms have Byzantine gold coins.

 Sizes.
 Ancient coin sizes are given in milimeters (mm) and weights in grams.
-For reference, a US dime is 18 mm, a cent is 19 mm, a nickle 21 mm, a quarter 24 mm, a half-dollar 30.4 mm, and a silver dollar 38 mm.
-A new nickel weighs 5.00 grams.
+For reference, a new nickel weighs 5.00 grams.
+A US dime is 18 mm, a cent is 19 mm, a nickle 21 mm, a quarter 24 mm, a half-dollar 30.4 mm, and a silver dollar 38 mm.
+This is important to know because images do not tell you the sizes of the coins.
+It is easy to mistake a small coin for a large one.
+When buying an ancient coin, be sure to check the size which will be given in milimeters.

 Gold coins under the early empire come in three denominations--the solidus (above) and its half, the semisis, and its third, the tremisis.